-A non-employee Director shall submit to the Board Nominating and Governance Committee a letter offering to resign if his or her principal occupation or business association changes substantially during his or her tenure as a Director.
+A non-employee Director shall submit to the Board Nominating and Governance Committee a letter offering to resign (1) if his or her principal occupation or business association changes substantially during his or her tenure as a Director or (2) if it is determined that a Director has materially violated these Corporate Governance Guidelines.
 The Board Nominating and Governance Committee will review and recommend to the Board the action, if any, to be taken with respect to the offer of resignation.